srbhkumar/ofr/README.md

 ### Active Directory B2C Setup
 1. Following the instruction on the [Active Directory B2C Documentation Pages](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started) to create your B2C tenant.
 2. Navigate into the B2C Tenant and go to 'Applications'.
-3. From there create a new Application for the API.
+3. From there create a new Application for the API and front-end
-4.
+4. Navigate to the front-ends application and add it's urls for dev and production to the reply url.
+5. Modify the properties in OFR/OfrApi/web.config with B2C in the name to contain the values related to your B2C tenant and applications.
+6. Do the same in OFR/web/assets/ to the files config.development.json and config.production.json